hydro-informatics/hydro-informatics.github.io/_sources/get-started/ide.md

 * *Windows* users go to **File** > **Settings** > **+ Install**
 * *Linux* users go to **Edit** > **Preferences** > **+ Install**

-The following (additional) packages are useful for working with the contents of this ebook:
+The following (additional) packages are useful for working with the contents of this eBook:

 * `ide-python` provides language support for Python code
 * `language-markdown` (optional) for writing documentations with [Markdown](https://daringfireball.net/projects/markdown/).